danelahman/aeff-agda/README.md

 # Agda formalisation of the AEff language

-**Note:** For the Agda formalisation of a newer version of AEff (extended with reinstallable interrupt handlers, higher-order payloads for signals and interrupts, and dynamic process creation), see [here](https://github.com/danelahman/higher-order-aeff-agda).
+**Note:** For the Agda formalisation of a newer version of AEff (extended with reinstallable stateful interrupt handlers, higher-order payloads for signals and interrupts, and dynamic process creation), see [here](https://github.com/danelahman/higher-order-aeff-agda).

 - The formalisation has been tested with Agda version 2.6.1 and standard library version 1.3.